RodrigoDeRosa-zz/tornado-server-boilerplate/README.md

 * `--lock_server`: Switch that, when passed, indicates that a distributed lock server will be used.
 * `--lock-server-host`: Name of the host where the etcd server is running.
 * `--lock-server-port`: Port where the etcd server is running.
 Default is `2379`.

+## HTTPS
+The server is run on HTTP by default but, as previously mentioned, it can be run on HTTPS mode if the `--ssl` parameter is passed on startup.

+SSL configuration is set on the application on `src.server.http_server_factory.HTTPServerFactory`.
+As you can see, both a `certfile` and a `keyfile` are needed; these two files should be located on the `/keys/` directory.
+This boilerplate has two empty files as an example.

+## Views
+This boilerplate also includes an example of how to serve HTML pages.
+The settings on the locations of the needed resources are on `src.server.application_factory.ApplicationFactory`.
+It is important to note that these relative paths are related to the class from where they are requested; in this case, it would be from `src.request_handlers.view_example.ExampleViewHandler`.

+In this particular example, resources are located in the `/views/` folder, divided in `templates` and `static`.
+In the first one there is an example HTML file and in the second one a CSS example.